Treatment of flow-through business entities

 Certain legal entities are 'flow-through entities' (e.g. partnerships, S corporations).
 Income accrued by such entities is not taxed at the entity level.
 Instead, the income 'flows through' to the owners or shareholders, who then are taxed on the revenues.

 P.L.
 115-97 provided a 20% deduction to domestic owners of flow-through entities against their qualified business income for tax years beginning after 31 December 2017, and before 1 January 2026.
 Complex rules apply with respect to this new deduction.

 Foreign exchange issues

-Although the United States has no foreign exchange controls, any 'United States person' who has a foreign financial account (or a signature authority over such account) during the year may be required to file a report with the US Treasury Department by 30 June of the following year.
+Although the United States has no foreign exchange controls, any 'United States person' who has a foreign financial account (or a signature authority over such account) during the year may be required to file a report with the US Treasury Department by 15 April of the following year, although an automatic extension is currently provided until 15 October of the following year.
 The term 'United States person' has been expanded to include a citizen or resident of the United States or a person in and doing business in the United States.
 The form need not be filed if the value of all foreign financial accounts does not exceed USD 10,000 at any time during the year.

 In addition, if cash equal to or in excess of USD 10,000 is brought into or sent out of the United States at any time in the year, it must be reported to the US Customs Service.